pieterberg/Smartie-Sorter/documentation/design.md

 # Design

 Information about the design of the Smartie Sorter 3000 is presented in this document.
 First, Section 1 provides more information about the name sign present at the top of the Smartie Sorter 3000's mini arcade game enclosure.
-Thereafter, section 2 provides more information about the Smartie Sorter 3000's colour scheme.
+Thereafter, Section 2 provides more information about the Smartie Sorter 3000's colour scheme.

 The Smartie Sorter 3000 logo and the colour schemes were created using Affinity Designer.
 The .afdesign files are available in the [affinity_designer](https://github.com/pieterberg/Smartie-Sorter/tree/main/assets/design/affinity_designer) folder.